yumma-lib/yumma-css-intellisense/README.md

 ## What's in the box?

-- **Completions:** These are helpful completions that can be accessed while typing.
+- **Completions:** Helpful completions that can be accessed while typing.
-- **Documentation**: This feature provides users with the opportunity to learn more about each completion.
+- **Documentation**: Provides users with the opportunity to learn more about each completion.
-- **Hoverings:** This feature allows users to inspect the CSS behind the Yumma CSS classes.
+- **Hoverings:** Inspect the CSS behind the Yumma CSS classes.

 ## Community